tiki-deprecated/apps-receipt-capacitor/src/assets/md/terms.md

 * *Purchase History* - An account’s or individual’s purchases or purchase tendencies.

 #### Use Cases
-* *Attribution* - determine the actions that led to an outcome.
+* *Evaluation* - market testing to identify new uses cases and compensation opportunities.

 * *AI training* - train machine learning models with user data.
 * *Analytics* - extract insights and signals from user data.
+* *Attribution* - determine the actions that led to an outcome.
 * *Distribution* - distribute/relicense raw data, insights, signals, etc., to 3rd-parties.
+* *Personalization* - tailor messaging, offers, features, etc., to an individual.
+* *Retargeting* - advertise to and reach users, often on other platforms.
+* *Support* - add user data into customer support processes.

 #### Destinations
 * *Tiki inc. (mytiki.com)* - the Company's zero-party data processor.